rishabhindoria25/Time-series-Dashboard-CRM/README.md

-# CurrentCentral: Energy Data Visualization and Organization Hierarchy Management
+# Time series Data Visualization and Organization Hierarchy Management

-Welcome to the CurrentCentral project!
-This comprehensive full-stack application is designed to efficiently manage organization hierarchies and offer insightful dashboards for visualizing energy data collected from various IoT sensors across different entities.
+Welcome to the Time series Data Visualization and Organization Hierarchy Management project!
+This comprehensive full-stack application is designed to efficiently manage organization hierarchies and offer insightful dashboards for visualizing time series data collected from various IoT sensors across different entities.
 Through a combination of SQL, InfluxDB, ReactJS, ChartJS, and NodeJS technologies, we provide a seamless experience for users interested in exploring energy consumption trends.

 ## Installation Guide

-To set up and run the CurrentCentral project on your local machine, please adhere to the following steps:
+To set up and run the project on your local machine, please adhere to the following steps:

 1. **Clone the Repository:** Begin by cloning this repository onto your local system.
 2. **Install Dependencies:** Navigate to the root directory of the project using your terminal and execute the command `npm install` to install all required dependencies.